 Files, utility blades and hacksaw blades

-Flint is generally what you think of when using Flint and Steel fire techniques.
-But other rocks will work, with different results.
+Flint is generally what you think of when using Flint and Steel fire techniques; its in the name.
+But other rocks will work, with varying results.
 What you need is a hard and sharp rock.
 A hardness of 6 or more is important.
 And for beginners, your stone should be ideally razor sharp.

 Chalcedony (composed of precipitated silicon dioxide)